 I heard this quote once, “My heart swings back and forth between the need of routine and the urge to run.”

-Since moving to Arizona two years ago I have had to really let go of my control for routine.
+Since moving to Arizona three in a half years ago I have had to really let go of my control for routine.
 There are days down in Arizona where my heart longs for my old life.
 The old life consisted of believing abundant and adventurous life were not for me.
 That big dreams, desires or passions were for the most driven.
 My old life loved routine of being comfortable in my own little world while knowing exactly what was going to happen from the moment I woke up, to when I went to bed.
 All while putting God in a box.
 Routine became ingrained in me.
 Any bit of threat to that comfort would cause bitterness and anger to stir in my heart.
 I idolized the predicability of my safe, comfortable, routine life.

 Then, I came into an authentic and intimate relationship with the real and living Jesus Christ, and everything changed, because Jesus changes everything.